perplexes/m2r/README.md

 Usage/Examples
 -----

-* `examples/http_0mq.rb` is a test little servlet thing (based on what comes with mongrel2)and there is also a rack handler at
+* `examples/http_0mq.rb` is a test little servlet thing (based on what comes with mongrel2).
-* `examples/rack_handler.rb` is a Mongrel2 ruby handler rack handler mouthful, whose variables are probably a little off
+* `examples/rack_handler.rb` is a Mongrel2 ruby handler rack handler mouthful, whose variables are probably a little off.
 * `examples/lobster.ru` is a rackup file using the Rack handler that'll serve Rack's funny little lobster app.

 Run: